 - Allow pans to cool before immersing in water.

-- Durability to last for decades, paying for itself over time.
+- Durability to last for decades, paying for itself over & over again.

 - Dishwasher-safe & able to use soap.

-- Safe with metal utensils (more details on that below).
+- Safe to use with metal utensils – *carefully (*more on that below.)

 - Not fully non-stick (needs a little oil).

-- Enamel can crack or chip from rapid heating (like over an open flame) or drops.
+- Enamel can crack or chip from drops or rapid temperature changes.